 Pastoral care is central to the ethos of Finton House.
 We are a welcoming and friendly school with a happy working environment for both children and staff alike because of the excellent relationships we build with one another.
 We believe that happy children are more resilient and therefore do well academically, socially and emotionally.

 Finton House aims to ensure that all children work and play to the best of their individual ability in an atmosphere of happiness and warmth.
-A clear moral code is important and staff lead by example in promoting the values of care and consideration, kindness, generosity and respect.
+A clear moral code is important, and staff lead by example in promoting the values of kindness, respect, curiosity and self-belief.
 Visitors notice the confidence, happiness and good manners of our children, but it is the feel of our school that sets us apart and makes Finton House unique.

 Pastoral care at Finton House is underpinned by consistent expectations, a positive approach and good communication.
-Children at Finton House are expected to adhere to high standards of behaviour and work at all times in accordance with the Finton House Values and Rules.
+Children at Finton House are expected to adhere to high standards of behaviour and work at all times in accordance with the Finton Goals and school rules.